BareBones-RPG/barebones-rpg-basic/docs/bbrpgb.md

 In combat, critical attacks and fumbles can alter the flow of battle significantly:
 A **critical attack** reduces the target’s armor efficiency.
 The Referee will rule that the armor’s damage reduction die is reduced by one step (e.g., from -d6 to -d4) for the duration of the encounter or until repaired.

-If a player rolls a fumble (typically a 6 on their Defense roll), the enemy rolls double damage.
+The enemy rolls double damage if a player rolls a fumble (typically a 6 on their Defense roll).
 In addition, the target's armor reduction is weakened, decreasing its effectiveness by one die step.

-Example: A character wearing chainmail (normally -d4 damage reduction) suffers a fumbled defense.
-The enemy rolls double damage, and the armor now reduces damage by only -d2 until repaired.
+> **Example:** A character wearing chainmail (normally -d4 damage reduction) suffers a fumbled defense.
+The enemy rolls double damage, and the armor reduces damage reduction by only -d2 until repaired.

 ---